yakhyo/face-reidentification/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest updates.</h5>
 -->

-<video controls autoplay loop src="https://github.com/yakhyo/face-reidentification/assets/28424328/441880b0-1e43-4c28-9f63-b32bc9b6e6b4" muted="false" width="100%"></video>
+<video controls autoplay loop src="https://github.com/user-attachments/assets/16d63ac6-57a4-464b-8d82-948e1a06b6e3" muted="false" width="100%"></video>

 ## Key Features

-- **Real-Time Processing**: Supports both webcam and video file input for real-time face recognition
+- **Real-Time Face Recognition**: Live processing from webcam or video files with optimized performance
-- **High Accuracy**: Combines state-of-the-art models for reliable face detection and recognition
+- **Production-Ready Accuracy**: State-of-the-art SCRFD + ArcFace models for reliable detection and recognition
+- **Intelligent Processing**: Smart batch optimization that adapts to face count for optimal performance
-- **FAISS Integration**: Fast and scalable similarity search using FAISS vector database
+- **Scalable Vector Search**: FAISS-powered similarity search with thread-safe database operations
-- **Multiple Model Options**: Support for different model sizes to balance speed and accuracy
+- **Flexible Model Selection**: Multiple model sizes available to balance speed vs accuracy for your use case
+- **Robust Resource Management**: Built-in memory leak prevention and automatic cleanup for long-running applications

+## Performance Optimizations

+- **Intelligent Batch Processing**: Automatically switches between sequential and parallel processing based on face count
+- **Thread-Safe Database**: Robust FAISS integration with proper resource management
+- **Memory Efficient**: Context managers ensure proper cleanup and prevent memory leaks
+- **Optimized for Video**: Designed for typical video scenarios (1-5 faces per frame)

 > [!NOTE]
 > Place your target face images in the `assets/faces/` directory.
 The filenames will be used as identity labels during recognition.